SUCCESS STORY

 On the third day of trial the plaintiff’s attorney was able to perform a damaging cross-examination of the defendant’s medical expert.
 It became clear that if the jury found liability against the defendant, then they would probably give the plaintiff all of her claimed medical expenses.

 Plaintiff’s counsel spent an hour and half on closing arguments.
 When the jury started to snooze the judge cut him off so that they could take a lunch break.
 Cliff, on the other hand, kept his closing short and sweet.
 He focused entirely on the most crucial aspect of the case, liability.
 He asked the jury to examine the credibility of the parties and their recounting of the events.
 In a bold move, Cliff showed the jury the verdict form, and had them focus in on the first question, which related to liability, and nothing else.
 Cliff asked the jury whether they felt his client was lying about being cut off by the plaintiff.
-If he wasn’t a liar, cliff argued, then they should render a verdict in his favor.
+If he wasn’t a liar, Cliff argued, then they should render a verdict in his favor.

 The Outcome: